“Keep close to Nature’s heart… and break clear away, once in awhile, and climb a mountain or spend a week in the woods. Wash your spirit clean.”

 7) Nature-based Retreat Programs

-Reinvention retreat programs in nature are my personal favorite as a way to bring together all the conditions needed to ignite a career reinvention.
+Reinvention nature-intensives are my personal favorite as a way to bring together all the conditions needed to ignite a career reinvention.
 They are a modern day form of the vision quest – tapping into nature’s renewing power in a way that’s more assessable and effective for our times.

 A reinvention retreat goes beyond nature – because it uses nature as an ideal container to bring together other critical elements that support a reinvention.
 Here are the other elements that make these retreats such a powerful place of transformation.